dojo/widget-core/README.md

 #### `d`

-`d` is a function that is used within Dojo 2 to express widget hierarchical structure using both Dojo 2 widget factories or Hyperscript, it is imported via
+`d` is a function that is used within Dojo to express widget hierarchical structure using both Dojo widget factories or Hyperscript, it is imported via

 ```ts
 import d from 'dojo-widgets/util/d';
 ```

-and the param and return interfaces are available in the `dojo-interfaces` package.
+The argument and return types are available from the `dojo-interfaces` package as they are shared across Dojo packages.

 ```ts
 import { DNode, HNode, WNode } from 'dojo-interfaces/widgetBases';
 ```

-The API for using Hyperscript provides multiple signatures for convenience, **tagName** is the only mandatory argument, **options** is defaulted to `{}` when not provided and **children** is completely optional
+The API for using Hyperscript provides multiple signatures for convenience, **tagName** is the only mandatory argument, **options** defaults to `{}` when not provided and **children** is completely optional

 ```ts
 d(tagName: string): HNode[];